Tip: You can use filters for better results

 An interface user is a digital identity used by external systems to authenticate and interact with Fieldcode via an interface.
 Depending on the authentication method, an interface user may or may not need to be explicitly created in the system.

-- Assign permissions to your interface user.
-If you haven't created interfaces permissions yet, you can do so on the interface permissions page.
+- Assign interface permissions to your interface user.
+If you haven't created interface permissions yet, you can do so on the interface permissions page.

 - Click Save.